cloudwan/gohan/docs/source/schema.rst

   Only allowed for object type
   You can define properties of this object

-- propertiesOrder (extended paramter in gohan)
+- propertiesOrder (extended parameter in gohan)

   Only allowed for object type
   JSON has no ordering on object key.
 This could be problematic if you want to